 Correct Forearms Position

-#2 – Wall Plank from Forearms to Straight Arms
+2. Wall Plank from Forearms to Straight Arms

 Wall Plank from Forearms to Straight Arms (side view)

-Wall Plank with knees Up and Out (side view)
+Wall Plank with Knees Up and Out (side view)

-Wall Plank with knees Up and Out
+Wall Plank with Knees Up and Out

-Lastly, head down below and leave me a question or a comment.
+Third, head down below hit “Like,” and leave me a comment or question.

 Rick Kaselj, MS